Guy Hamilton 1922 - 2016:

 Not really a big fan of Sam Mendes--thought American Beauty a plodding, watered-down version of Blue Velvet, thought Road to Perdition a pretentious if handsomely shot adaptation of the graphic novel.
-Mendes has talent, but it's difficult to get a read on him as a filmmaker--there isn't a very distinct personality, visually or emotionally speaking.
+Mendes has talent, but it's difficult to get a read on him as a filmmaker--there isn't much of a distinct personality, visually or emotionally speaking.

 Which makes it a pleasure, I suppose, to say Mendes has finally found his metier, as an above-average director of Bond films.

-Silva's overtures to Bond are fascinating; equally fascinating is Bond's coy response ("What makes you think this is my first time?").
-His bluff called, Silva drops the pose, which is a disappointment--I'd have loved to have him persist trying to recruit/seduce Bond, to equate himself with Bond; more, I'd love to have seen Bond tempted however slightly to take the offer ("This is after all my soul brother, in espionage and in hair color").
-Join me or joust with me; let's link arms, rise up, slay our spiritual mother--that might have been a more interesting conflict.
+Silva's overtures to Bond are fascinating; equally fascinating are Bond's coy replies ("What makes you think this is my first time?").
+His bluff called Silva drops the pose, which is a disappointment--I'd loved to see him persist; more, I'd love to see Bond tempted.
+"Join me or joust with me; link arms to slay our spiritual matriarch"--that might have been a more interesting conflict.

 "Do you expect me to talk?"

-"No, Mr. Bond, I expect you to die."
+"No, Mr. Bond, I expect you to die!"